Rockers Who Jumped on the Disco Bandwagon

 Rod Stewart: 'Da Ya Think I'm Sexy?'

-‘Da Ya’ was written by Stewart, keyboardist Duane Hitchings and drummer Carmine Appice.
+"Da Ya Think I'm Sexy?" was written by Stewart, keyboardist Duane Hitchings and drummer Carmine Appice.
 “Rod used to listen to the charts and say, ‘I want a song like that.’
-At the time he pointed to ‘Miss You’ by the Rolling Stones,” Appice told Examiner.com.
+At the time he pointed to 'Miss You' by the Rolling Stones,” Appice told Examiner.
 “It originally sounded pretty rock and roll, but once they put a full orchestra on there and had another girl singing two octaves higher… then everything thinned out.
-So it ended up not being a heavy rock disco-type of thing like ‘Miss You’ but ended up being more commercial.”
+So it ended up not being a heavy rock disco-type of thing like 'Miss You' but ended up being more commercial.”

 Paul McCartney and Wings: 'Goodnight Tonight'

-McCartney played all the instruments in that original session for ‘Goodnight Tonight.’
+McCartney played all the instruments on "Goodnight Tonight"'s original session.
 The band later overdubbed guitars and percussion using McCartney’s track as a guide.